capactio/capact/docs/proposal/20201209-action-rollback.md

 ### Example E2E flows

-This section covers a few different example scenarios to  how the rollback works.
+This section covers a few different example scenarios to present how the rollback works.

 #### Detailed example of Jira installation and rollback